btempini/btempini/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 💼 &nbsp; Front-end web developer.
+- 💼 &nbsp; UX Focused React Developer.
 - 🔭 &nbsp; I’m currently working on a social media app for developers.
 [Check it out here!](https://dev-log.herokuapp.com/)
 - 🤔 &nbsp; Always exploring new technologies and fine tuning my skills.
 - 🎓 &nbsp; Earned a full-stack web developer certificate from University of Denver.